 The New Wave Deli is also open for breakfast sales during the first 10 minutes of every morning block.
-The New Wave Deli is open throughout the morning for breakfast sales.
-Students must have a signed pass to make purchases if they are not part of a cafeteria assigned study hall during class times.
+The New Wave Deli is also open throughout the morning 8:15 - 9:45 AM for breakfast sales.
+Students must have a signed pass to make purchases if they are not part of a cafeteria assigned study hall during this time class times.